spatie/laravel-horizon-watcher/README.md

 How many hours have lost debugging local jobs only to find out that you forgot to restart Horizon?

-This package contains a command `horizon:watch` that will automatically restart Horizon when any PHP file is created, updated or deleted.
+This package contains an Artisan command `horizon:watch` that will automatically restart Horizon when any PHP file is created, updated or deleted.

 This command is meant to be used in local environment.